Retire Before Dad

 The Motley Fool Stock Advisor is a premium stock recommendation service that helps investors pick long-term growth stocks to achieve market outperformance.

-Tom Gardner, co-founder of the Motley Fool, leads the Motley Fool Stock Advisor investment selection team.
-It’s the oldest Motley Fool newsletter and their signature premium service.
+Tom Gardner, a co-founder of the Motley Fool, leads the Motley Fool Stock Advisor investment selection team.
+It’s the oldest Motley Fool newsletter and the company’s signature premium service.

 His brother and co-founder, David, stepped down as a contributor on May 6th, 2021.